lorenzobalzani/CovidManager/README.md

 ## Run within IntelliJ Idea

 The project has been built with IntelliJ Idea GUI designer tool.
-To run the project import as Gradle project in the IDE.
+To run the project import it as Gradle project in the IDE.

 ## Usage
 Use these credentials to test the project: